-HER-V 410 VC 5: Designing for Innovation (6 cr.)
+HER-V 410 VC 5: Design Methods for Innovation (3 cr.)
 P: V320 or permission of instructor.
 Studio course with cross-disciplinary team collaboration.
 Application, integration, and synthesis of knowledge and skills for visual communication majors and subject matter experts.
 Advanced methods for designing for innovation.
 Discovering and shaping opportunities for socially relevant innovations.
 Integrating professional service for civic communication with reflection on personal values.

-HER-V 420 VC 6: Capstone Portfolio (3 cr.)
+HER-V 420 VC 6: Portfolio (3 cr.)
 P: V410.

-Capstone studio course.
+Studio.
 Application, integration, synthesis, and evaluation of knowledge and skills for visual communication design majors.
 Utilization of tools and knowledge for managing complexity to develop professional career plans.
-Reflecting on personal, academic, preprofessional experiences.
+Reflecting on personal, academic, pre-professional experiences.
 Analyzing and evaluating transferable skills.
 Developing portfolios that demonstrate depth, breadth, adaptiveness of knowledge, and critical thinking in preparation for beginning a professional career.